A speech sound disorder is an umbrella term used to describe any difficulty with speech sounds.

 Book Your Appointment With District Speech Today

-As you can see, there’s a wide variety of speech therapy available if your child has a speech sound disorder.
+As you can see, there’s a wide variety of speech therapy treatments available if your child has a speech sound disorder.

 The sooner you can start their treatment, the better because they will improve faster and there will be less time for bad speech habits to get ingrained.